Choosing the best survival radio: Top 10 for savvy survivors

 Radio options

 AM/FM radio is usually a must-have on any radio.
-But if you want a survivalist device, then you’ll also need things like NOAA and SAME weather alerts too.
-We love the C. Crane solar observer for offering ideal reception choices.
+But if you want a survivalist device, then you’ll also need things like NOAA and SAME emergency weather alerts.
+We love the C. Crane Solar Observer for offering ideal reception choices.
 However, the Eton FRX5BT is also fantastic for giving you a range of channels to listen to.

 Features

-What kind of extra features do you need, alongside radio?
-The iRonsnow survival is an excellent choice if you’re looking for something that can deliver instant alerts when emergencies are happening or give you a loud siren to attract attention.
-We’re also huge fans of the Compass Culture radio because it comes with so many useful accessories.
+What kind of extra features do you need alongside the radio?
+The iRonsnow Survival Alert Radio is an excellent choice if you’re looking for something that can deliver instant alerts when emergencies are happening or give you a loud siren to attract attention.

 Battery life